proycon/folia/docs/division_annotation.rst

 Description & Examples
 -------------------------

-The structure element ``div`` is used to create divisions and subdivisions within a text.
+The structure element ``<div>`` is used to create divisions and subdivisions within a text.

-Each division *may* be of
-a particular \emph{class} pertaining to a \emph{set} defining all possible classes.
+Each division *may* be of a particular *class* pertaining to a *set* defining all possible classes, common classes for this annotation type would be *chapter*, *section*, *subsection*.
+A set, however, is not mandatory for most types of structure, so divisions may be set-less.

 Divisions and other structural units are often numbered, think for example of chapters and sections.
-The number, as it was in the source document, can be encoded in the \texttt{n} attribute of the structure annotation element.
+The number, as it was in the source document, can be encoded in the *n* attribute of the structure annotation element.

 Look at the following example, showing a full FoLiA document with structured divisions.
 The declared set is a fictitious example: